-Dr. Marilyn Arnone is a professor of practice at Syracuse University’s iSchool.
+Dr. Marilyn Arnone is a professor emerita at Syracuse University’s iSchool.
 With a background in instructional design, development, and evaluation, her research explores motivation and learning in formal and informal face-to-face and cyberlearning environments.
 She has a keen interest in the influence of intellectual curiosity, perceived competence, autonomy, and social relatedness on student achievement.
 An emphasis on teaching and learning principles and practice is also found in courses she teaches such as Information Technologies in Educational Organizations, Storytelling for Information Professionals and others.
 She has authored or co-authored numerous publications including journal articles, books, and chapters.
 Most recently, these include a co-authored article in the Spring 2017 issue of Children’s Libraries on summer reading programs and rewards, and a forthcoming chapter on design-based research in Research Methods for Librarians and Educators: Practical Applications in Formal and Informal Learning Environments published by Libraries Unlimited in 2018.

 Marilyn received her master’s degree in education from Harvard University Graduate School of Education and her Ph.D. in instructional design, development, and evaluation from Syracuse University’s School of Education focusing on interactive learning environments.